 The Local Government Association (LGA) Constitution allows member authorities with common characteristics to form groupings of authorities to express a sectional interest.

-It is open to any 10 or more potential members of a Special Interest Group (SIG), being full member authorities of the LGA, with common features, interests or concerns to ask the LGA to establish a SIG for them.
-Under exceptional circumstances, the LGA Executive may agree to the establishment of SIGs for smaller groups of authorities.
-Groupings of classes of authority (unitary authorities, county councils and district councils) will be regarded as SIGs.
+It is open to any 10 or more full member authorities with common features, interests or concerns, to form a Special Interest Group (SIG), Under exceptional circumstances, the LGA Leadership Board may agree to the establishment of SIGs for smaller groups of authorities.

 SIGs are able to make representations direct to Government and elsewhere on matters arising directly from their special interest, and to obtain LGA assistance in doing so.
 All SIGs are required to submit a full report at the end of April each year to the LGA Leadership Board, covering such matters as their dealings with Government departments.